FAQsFAQs

 Who is building Pluto?

 Pluto is built by a small team of engineers and operators from places like Stripe, Aztec, Y Combinator, Hubspot, and Uber.
-You can see more about our team on the About page (opens in a new tab).
+You can see more about our team on the About page.

 We’ve built products in crypto for the past several years, and we understand the pain points developers face when building applications that use advanced applied cryptography.
 We spent years getting (and staying) up-to-speed with the latest developments in the space.
 Now, we’re building a company to help application developers build the next generation of useful, onchain applications.